 You Can Blast Your Music as Loudly as You Want

 There’s no need for headphones and low-volume listening when you work from home.
-You can blast your favorite playlist at whatever volume you want when your office is in your house.
+You can blast your favorite playlist at a louder volume since you’re at home, but be courteous of your neighbors who might also be working from home.

 You Can Create Your Dream Office Space